Naereen/web-sphinx/sublimetext.en.rst

 .. note:: My own plugin?

    In September 2016, I wrote a small plugin, simply because I was bored of having to use two shortcuts to switch between French and English for the spell-cheking.
-   The goal was to be able to switch from one language to another with only one key shortcut...
+   The goal was to be able to switch from one language to another with only one key shortcut…

    It gave `this plugin, SwitchDictionary <https://github.com/Naereen/SublimeText3_SwitchDictionary/>`_ (for ST3 only), which only works for French and English, but does its job perfectly (``ctrl+shift+s`` switches between French, English and no spell-checking, and ``ctrl+shift+a`` guesses between French and English, automatically).
    My plugin is now available through PackageControl, cf. `SwitchDictionary <https://packagecontrol.io/SwitchDictionary>`_.